 This group is a good fit for those who may feel socially isolated, have difficulties connecting with others, suffer from excessive self-criticism, or have problems asserting themselves in relationships.
-In this group, members give feedback to each other by expressing their thoughts and feelings about what others say or do in group.
-Members also share about themselves and relate to each other’s experiences, enabling members to provide much needed support to one another.
+In this group, members give feedback to each other by expressing their thoughts and feelings about what others say or do in a group.
+Members also share about themselves and relate to each other’s experiences, enabling members to provide much-needed support to one another.
 One unique feature of this experience is that facilitators try to make it safe for members to try out new behaviors such as increasing assertiveness or improving communication skills.
 Members are also encouraged to ask other members for feedback in order to learn more about themselves and how others might perceive them.
-A main goal is for group members is to determine possible changes that might improve their connections and interactions with others and themselves and then begin making these changes.
+The main goal is for group members is to determine possible changes that might improve their connections and interactions with others and themselves and then begin making these changes.
 Understanding Self and Others groups are a good match for those wanting a mixture of support and feedback regarding their goals and how they relate to others.

 Peace with Body & Food

 This group is for individuals who want to explore their relationships with food and their bodies.
-The group aims to help members explore how different relationships with food (extreme dieting, over-exercising, binging etc.) may be affecting their lives, increase coping skills, and share emotional experiences with each other.
-Group goals are to 1) foster a healthy relationship between food, exercise and body image; 2) allow members to identify their authentic needs, practice self-care and manage stress; 3) reduce feelings of isolation by connecting to other members; 4) gain insight into emotional states and express emotions more effectively.
+The group aims to help members explore how different relationships with food (extreme dieting, over-exercising, binging, etc.) may be affecting their lives, increase coping skills, and share emotional experiences with each other.
+Group goals are to 1) foster a healthy relationship between food, exercise, and body image; 2) allow members to identify their authentic needs, practice self-care and manage stress; 3) reduce feelings of isolation by connecting to other members; 4) gain insight into emotional states and express emotions more effectively.